HardwarePerformanceArchive/Archive/README.md

 # Hardware Performance Archive
-This repository contains data that are recorded hardware performance and the raw data is aved in CSV format.
+This repository contains data that are recorded hardware performance.
+The raw data is saved in CSV file format and is located in the dataset directory.

+The release of the dataset Version 1.0.1 can be found and downloaded at [Kaggle](https://www.kaggle.com/datasets/kentvejrupmadsen/dataset-performance).
+You're welcome to experiement with it with 'notebooks'.

 ## Content